sebdalgarno/tinter/cran-comments.md

-* This is a resubmission with two additional functions (darken and lighten), and 'adjust' argument added to the tinter function to adjust darkness/lightness of output and examples added (as requested).
+* This is a resubmission addressing this problem: "Apparently your package no longer works correctly when class(matrix(...)) gives a vector of length two and conditions of length greater than one in 'if' or 'while' give an error: please fix as necessary."
+The package was removed from CRAN but now has been fixed.

 ## Test environments
 * local OS X install, R 3.5.1